LeoVS09/orange-database/database/README.md

 Definitions >= 500 are application specific, defining the tables in your application, and dealing with concerns such as a welcome email or customising the user tables to your whim.
-We use them here to add our forum-specific logic.
+We use them here to add our application-specific logic.

-`700_forum.sql`

 ### Migrations